IbraheemMustafaAly/MetaFlowX/README.md

-# 🧬 Metagenomics Analysis Pipeline
+# 🧬 MetaFlowX - Metagenomics Analysis Pipeline

 A production-ready, modular metagenomics pipeline for preprocessing, rRNA removal, gene prediction, and taxonomic visualization using Krona.